Who's Still Standing?: Format

 Occasionally, a head-to-head round is introduced as a specialty round in which all the questions and answers share a common theme or word.

 After five strangers have dropped, the hero is offered a chance to leave the game with all money won to that point, or stay in and try to win more.
 If the hero decides to stay in, they receive one more pass and will have another chance to leave after each subsequent stranger is dropped.
 Dropping eight, nine, or all 10 strangers increases the hero's winnings to $250,000, $500,000, or $1 million, respectively.
 Any hero who chooses to end the game and keep their winnings has the option of leaving by walking out of the studio or dropping through the floor.

 After the hero exits the game, the remaining strangers, including the one who defeated the hero if applicable, play a speed round among themselves.
 The host asks a question to each one in turn, with 10 seconds on the clock instead of 20.
-Each correct answer adds $2,000 to a jackpot, while a wrong answer drops the stranger with no winnings (although if the hero had been defeated, the stranger who defeated the hero still keeps their winnings).
+Each correct answer adds $2,000 to a jackpot (although in some episodes, only $1,000 is added to the jackpot), while a wrong answer (or when the time runs out) drops the stranger with no winnings (although if the hero had been defeated, the stranger who defeated the hero still keeps their winnings).
 The last one left standing wins the entire jackpot.
 As with a winning hero, the winner has the option of walking out of the studio or dropping through the trap door.
 A Speed Round is always played and filmed when at least two strangers remain; should there not be enough time to air the Speed Round, it may either be posted on the show's website after the episode airs, or aired on a subsequent episode.